ShortlistShortlistedRemoved from shortlist 181

 Zoom on the Champion 201120

-The Champion 201120 is the newer version of the 200994.
-It's a compact portable inverter generator especially useful for:
+The Champion 201120 replaced the 200994.
+It's a compact portable inverter generator mostly geared towards:

 Power & Run Time

-The inverter generator is rated for a noise of 61 dBA (just slightly more noisy than an office).
-Its starting mechanisms include a simple traditional pull-start mechanism and a convenient and easy-to-use electric starter (battery included).
+At a noise rating of 61 dBA (just slightly more noisy than a normal conversation), this inverter generator can be started via a simple traditional pull-start mechanism, or an easy-to-use and reliable electric starter (battery included).
 Champion’s EZ Start Dial lets you intuitively start the engine with easy access to all the controls you need.

-The running time of the 201120, with its 2.3 gallons fuel capacity, can reach up to 14 hours on a full tank of gasoline (fuel consumption around 0.16 GPH).
-With propane, it can reach up to 21 hours (on a 20 lbs tank - propane consumption around 0.22 GPH).
+The 201120, with a fuel capacity of 2.3 gallons, reaches a run time of up to 14 hours utilizing gasoline (fuel consumption around 0.16 GPH).
+Alternatively, it can reach a run time of up to 21 hours (on a 20 lbs tank - propane consumption around 0.22 GPH) with propane.

 Outlets